mattyoung101/omicron/documentation/docs/omicam.md

 - The algorithm can be unstable, especially on internationals fields where lines are harder to see.
 The initial estimate stage and optimiser bounds helps to correct this, but a better algorithm for detecting lines (perhaps using a Sobel filter) should be looked into.
+- On a related note, the optimiser probably needs too many lines visible to generate a stable position.
+In fact, this limitation is what led us to develop the hybrid sensor-fusion/optimisation algorithm instead of just optimising directly.
+In the real world, just optimising was too unstable when lines weren't visible, compared to idealistic simulation renders.
 - The optimisation stage is still slow, even with only 40 or so objective function evaluations.
 In the Nelder-Mead simplex algorithm (which Subplex is based on), the evaluation of the simplex's vertices could be multi-threaded to speed it up if more CPU cores were available.
 May also be possible to run this algorithm on the GPU, if we had one.